Lesson Structure

 The logical topology of a network refers to the way the network works, or the way in which the data is moved through the physical network topology.
 The two topologies are not interdependent, i.e. a network wired physically as a star may have data moved in a logical ring topology.

-In the previous lesson we introduced the concept of network topologies, and briefly described three common types: star, bus and ring.
+Three common types are: star, bus and ring.
 There are, however, many more options, and deciding which should be used is determined by a mix of factors, for example:

 - the purpose of the network,